danielemaddaluno/Android-Update-Checker/README.md

 ### 1. Include library

 **Manual - Using [Android Studio](https://developer.android.com/sdk/installing/studio.html):**
- * Download the UpdateCheckerLib folder and copy to your root application folder
+ * Download the UpdateCheckerLib folder and import to your root application folder
  * File -> Project Structure -> in Modules section click on "app" -> Click on tab "Dependecies" -> Click on the green plus -> Module Dependecy -> Select ":UpdateCheckerLib"
  * Done =)